kvarak/node-red/README.md

 # node-red

-The standard node-red for Pi with some extra nodes.
+The standard node-red for Pi with some extra components.

 ## Base